 - Sex drive and levels of sexual attraction.
 Some people have higher or lower levels of sexual attraction than other people, and the same is true for a person’s sex drive.

 - What brings you, as a unique individual, pleasure?
 Sex isn’t limited to what you may see in a heteronormative environment.
 It is also not limited to sex with other people.
 Self-pleasure carries many of the same advantages or benefits of sex, and it can be a great way to learn more about what you like or enjoy sexually, too.

 - The relationships you have.
 The different relationships you have may mean that you engage in different sexual acts, or certain acts might be more accessible to you than others.
 You may have one sexual partner, or you may have more than one sexual partner.

 - Emotional safety.
-Sex should be fun, low-stress, and engaged in with someone who you feel secure with both emotionally and physically.
+Sex should be fun, low-stress, and engaged with someone who you feel secure with, both emotionally and physically.
 Sometimes, it can take time to build that trust, and that is okay.

 All that said, there are things you can do to cultivate a healthy sex life.
 First, safety is important in all sexual relationships.
 While it’s not the only component of a healthy sex life, it’s not something to overlook.

 Second, communication, both with yourself and any sexual partner, is imperative and indispensable.
 Talking about what you enjoy, what your ultimate sex frequency is, how you prefer specific body parts to be called, and sharing thoughts on things you want or don’t want to try can all help to make your experience the best it can be.

 Third, mindfulness, or being present and embodied during sexual activity, can help you get the most out of sex.
 This is because it leads to increased satisfaction.
 It may take trial and error to find what works for you, and that’s okay.
 It can sometimes be awkward or challenging to talk about what we enjoy sexually, or we may even carry shame ourselves when it comes to what we like or exploring ourselves and our own bodies, too.